Dupuytren’s contracture surgery and treatment

 When should I seek treatment for Dupuytren’s contracture?

 Dupuytren’s contracture has a profound effect on an individual’s ability to function.
-If you feel that your unable to straighten your fingers than you should seek advice from your GP.
+If you feel that you’re unable to straighten your fingers then you should seek advice from your GP.

 What is Dupuytren’s contracture release surgery?

 Surgical release is the most common form of treatment although other forms of treatment include needle release or injection.
 A surgical release involves removing the thickened bands, Dupuytren’s tissue (all or a part of it) and straightening the affected digit (finger).
 This is carried out mostly under general anaesthesia or a regional block.